 - Lake Clubs

-An article prepared by Paul Rushton on the subject of converting real estate holding general partnerships into forms of entities affording limited liability protection was published in the most recent Pennsylvania Bar Association Business Law Section newsletter.
+An article prepared by Paul on the subject of converting real estate holding general partnerships into forms of entities affording limited liability protection was published in the Spring 2018 Pennsylvania Bar Association Business Law Section newsletter.
 The newsletter can be viewed here.

 Paul presented a seminar titled “Practice Tips for Properly Structuring and Conducting Effective Internal Corporate Investigations” at the THINK Center in downtown Wilkes-Barre in August 2018.